jeroendesloovere/wunderlist-php-api/README.md

 # Wunderlist PHP Class

-> This Wunderlist PHP Class connects to the Wunderlist API v2.
+> This Wunderlist PHP Class connects to the Wunderlist API.

 ## Documentation